Find out about social media age restrictions for Australians under 16. Learn more

 Notices issued to representatives of industry sections

-In April 2022, eSafety issued notices to industry representatives for the development of industry codes for online safety, to apply to eight key sections of the online industry by 9 September 2022.
+eSafety issued notices to industry representatives for the development of the online safety codes to apply to eight key sections of the online industry.
 The eight key sections of the online industry are defined in the Online Safety Act 2021 (Cth).
 They include:

 • providers of social media services